 What gives me the audacity to make such a claim, even though I know nothing about you?
 Simple.
-I actually do know something about you – one thing, in fact: you’re currently a couple thousand words deep into a post called “How to Find a Girlfriend,” which you’re reading on the internet.
+I actually do know something about you – one thing, in fact: you’re currently a couple thousand words deep into a post about how to find a girlfriend if you’re shy, which you’re reading on the internet.

-This means that either you searched for a phrase like “how to find a girlfriend” and found this through Google, or you saw the article posted on my site or social media profiles and chose to click through.
+This means that either you searched for a a related phrase and found this through Google, or you saw the article posted somewhere else online and chose to click through.

-Either way, you’re clearly interested in using the internet to learn how to get a girlfriend, which means you’re probably a good candidate – and maybe even a great candidate – to use the internet to meet a girlfriend as well.
+Either way, you’re clearly interested in using the internet to learn how to find a girlfriend, which means you’re probably a good candidate to use the internet to meet a girlfriend as well.

 My Pro-Online Dating Bias